jeanmathieupotvin/foodsviewer/README.md

 # Why is this code public?

-Because you can easily clone this project, deploy it and use it privately, just like I do.
+Because you can easily clone this project, deploy it, and use it privately, just like I do.
 I made my best to make it production ready.
 Note that you will have to go through the following steps before deploying.